bryanat/FourthBrain/assignments/week-03-huggingface-fastapi/fast_api_tutorial/README.md

 # Creating a Simple Web App with FastAPI!

+## Objectives
+- Interact with the Hugging Face API
+- Build a simple web app using Fast API
+- Create an API endpoint for your selected pre-trained model

 You'll notice that in this folder, we don't have a whole lot.
 Just a single directory called `app` with an `app.py` and a `model` directory with our saved model.

 Let's check out the `app.py` file.